Roman-Supernova-PIT/phrosty/README.md

 # ropeat
-Basic package for Roman photometry, associated with Aldoroty et al. 2024 in prep.
+Basic package for working with the Roman-DESC simulations, associated with Aldoroty et al. 2024 in prep.

 Install by cloning this directory, navigating to that directory in your local terminal, and then using
 ```